 The workers also reported injuring experiences from patients which can both be psychosocially and physically harmful.
-From the narrative, the perceived standardisation of patients' abusive behaviours at work is a serious perception.
+From the narrative, the perception.
 The phrase, "it is normal" will affect the OHS response mental health workers will implement in the hospital.
 An extract from a participant showed that some mental health workers have the likelihood to suffer injuries and infirmities out of such abuses.
 A participant narrated: